compphylo/compphylo.github.io/Oslo2019/PM_files/Dermatonotus_example.md

 ![Principal Components of simulated and observed data](pca.png)
 -----------------------------------------------------------------------------------------------------

-## **Third part: approximate Bayesian computation (ABC) & supervized machine-learning (SML)**
+## **Third part: approximate Bayesian computation (ABC) & supervised machine-learning (SML)**

 In the last part of the tutorial we are going to perform the data analysis using *PipeMaster*, *abc* and *caret* r-packages.

 ---

-* **This part of the tutorial is limmited to a single case**, you should latter check the following materials if you plann to perform any of these analyses:
+* **This part of the tutorial is limited to a single case**, you should latter check the following materials if you plan to perform any of these analyses:

 * (i)The [**vignette**](https://cran.r-project.org/web/packages/abc/vignettes/abcvignette.pdf) of the *abc* is very informative and covers the entire package.

-* (ii)*caret* is a very extensive package for machine-learning, there are hundreads of algorithms avalable with extensive [**online documentation**](http://topepo.github.io/caret/index.html).
+* (ii)*caret* is a very extensive package for machine-learning, there are hundreds of algorithms avalable with extensive [**online documentation**](http://topepo.github.io/caret/index.html).

 ---

 *abc* is already a dependency of *PipeMaster* but we need to load *caret*.
 To run *caret* in parallel we need to load a r-package that manages nodes to run loops in parallel using MPI.
-There are several r-packages for this, we are goig to use *doMC*.
+There are several r-packages for this, we are going to use *doMC*.

 ```
 %%R